cpu/vexation/site/content/blog/delta-offset/index.md

 The complete `pijector` assembly code is available in the [VeXation github repo](https://github.com/cpu/vexation/) in the [pijector folder](https://github.com/cpu/vexation/tree/master/pijector).

-Like with Minijector the code can be built by running `make` in the `pijector` directory.
-Or `make -DDEBUG` to build with debug symbols. `make run` will copy a clean `calc.exe` into the directory and start `pijector.exe` in Borland Turbo Debugger.
+Like with Minijector the code can be built by running `make` in the `pijector` directory (Or use `make` with a `-DDEBUG` argument to build with debug symbols).
+Executing `make run` will copy a clean `calc.exe` into the project directory and start `pijector.exe` in Borland Turbo Debugger.
 That will let you step through infecting `calc.exe`. _Remember that after being infected `calc.exe` will be broken because the virus isn't complete yet but the entry-point was changed._

 ## Observing the delta offset in action